iegomez/mosquitto-go-auth/README.md

 #### Local mode

 *Update: this backend will assume that the username is contained on StandardClaim's Subject field unless told otherwise with the option jwt_userfield.
-The alternative (which works with loraserver) is to set it to Username.*
+The alternative (which works with `loraserver/chirpstack`) is to set it to Username.*

 ```
 auth_opt_jwt_userfield Username
 ```

 When set as remote false, the backend will try to validate JWT tokens against a DB backend, either `postgres` or `mysql`, given by the jwt_db option.
 Options for the DB connection are the same as the ones given in the Postgres and Mysql backends, but include one new option and 3 options that will override Postgres' or Mysql's ones only for JWT cases (in case both backends are needed).
 Note that these options will be mandatory (except for jwt_db) only if remote is false.

+The following `auth_opt_` options are supported:

 | Option           | default           |  Mandatory  | Meaning     |
 | -----------------| ----------------- | :---------: | ----------  |